 Are you dealing with parasites living within you?
-Parasites are often ignored from health considerations.
+Health considerations often ignore parasites.
 The reason for this is quite simple; they mostly affect human health in subtle ways.
-However, their occupation within our body can be quite harmful for our health in the long term.
+However, their occupation within our body can be quite harmful to our health in the long term.

 They usually don’t get noticed by the patient themselves because their existence within the body doesn’t necessarily manifest into any symptoms.
 However, when/if their population increases or when a certain type of parasite attacks, the results can be devastating for the individual.

-Parasites come from various sources but their manifestations highlight the conventional importance for hygiene.
+Parasites come from various sources, but their manifestations highlight the conventional importance of hygiene.
 Undercooked food is a source of parasites – especially meat.
 Other sources include unhygienic water, unwashed fruits and vegetables, or/and contact with soil.

 If you are dealing with parasites living within you, contact Brisbane Livewell Clinic now and get some help to get rid of the parasites.